 - What is included in move-in/move-out inspections?
 (How thorough are their inspections?
 Do they set an expectation of cleanliness with the tenant at the front of the PM/tenant relationship?)

-- During inspections do you take video or pictures?
+- During inspections do you take videos or pictures?
 Both?
 (How do they plan to accurately capture your property’s condition and communicate that to you?)

 - How many evictions did you perform last month?
 Last year?
 (Do they have a high turnover rate?)